Nezavisimaya Gazeta: Independent line

-Berezovksy era
+Berezovsky era

 In 1995, Nezavisimaya Gazeta was bought by Russian oligarch Boris Berezovsky and became part of its media empire alongside daily Novye Izvestia, magazine Ogoniok and TV channels ORT and TV-6.
 Tretyakov was dismissed by Berezovsky in 2001 and replaced by Tatyana Koshkareva.

 Remchukov era

 In 2005, following Berezovsky's political and economical disgrace, Nezavisimaya Gazeta was bought by Konstantin Remchukov, who became the new editor-in-chief, and his wife Yelena.
 The paper remained mildly critical of the Putin administration: for example, it criticized the Kremlin's tightening control over the Central Election Commission and the Russian Academy of Science and in 2014 it was openly critical towards the annexation of Crimea by the Russia Federation.
 Nevertheless, Nezavisimaya Gazeta is much more moderate towards the Russian government than radical opposition publications, such as Novaya Gazeta and Meduza.

 Information ranging from a wide variety of sources, such as reporters, political scientists, historians, art historians, as well as critics is published in the newspaper.
-The newspaper also offers eight supplements and covers the issues of politics, society, culture and art.
+The newspaper offers eight supplements and covers the issues of politics, society, culture and art.
+One supplement is Nezavisimoye Voyennoye Obozreniye (NVO), on military matters.